Up close & personal with: Your pelvic floor

 What’s the relationship between your pelvic floor and period pain?

-Pelvic floor PT can help to decrease the tone (tightness) and increase the coordination of your pelvic muscles, providing some relief during menstruation.
+Pelvic floor PT can help to decrease the tone (tightness) and increase the relaxation and coordination of your pelvic muscles, providing some relief during menstruation.

 PFPT can also make it easier to use certain period products that are worn internally, like tampons, menstrual cups, and menstrual discs.
 Why?
 Because you’ll be more easily able to relax your pelvic floor muscles during insertion, helping you get your product of choice properly placed inside your vaginal canal.